emplv/better-auth-feature-flags/README.md

 # @emplv/better-auth-organization-features

-A Better Auth plugin for managing organization feature flags.
-This plugin allows administrators to create, manage, and enable/disable features for organizations, while providing an easy way for users to check feature availability based on their active organization.
+A Better Auth plugin for managing feature flags for users and organizations.
+This plugin allows administrators to create, manage, and activate/deactivate features for users and organizations, while providing an easy way for users to check feature availability based on their active organization.

 ## Features

-- **Feature Management**: Create, update, and delete features globally
+- **Feature Management**: Create, update, delete, activate and deactivate features globally
-- **Organization-Specific Features**: Enable/disable features per organization
+- **User/Organization-Specific Features**: Enable/disable features per user/organization
-- **Feature Flag Logic**: Features are only enabled when both globally enabled AND explicitly enabled for the organization
+- **Feature Flag Logic**: Features are only enabled when both globally active AND explicitly enabled for the organization
 - **TypeScript Support**: Full TypeScript support with comprehensive types

 ## Installation